 Worked as a researcher at the Department of Public and International Law, Law Faculty, University of Oslo in 2008-2009, on a project on “Dispute Settlement between the State and Municipalities in Norway” with professors Eivind Smith and Harald Baldersheim.

 Higher Executive Officer at the Norwegian Immigration Appeals Board (UNE) in 2010.

 Postdoctoral fellow at the Department of Public and International Law, Law Faculty, University of Oslo (2010-2015), with a research project on the Norwegian parliament.

 Nguyen Duy's research has been published in well-regarded journals and publishing houses, including Oxford University Press, Presses Universitaires de France, Scandinavian Studies in Law, Revue francaise de droit constitutionnel, Revue de droit public, AJDA, Fagbokforlaget, Nordic Journal of Human Rights.

-Main area of research: Constitutional Law (Norwegian, French, British) and Comparative Public Law with a focus on parliaments, democracy and constitutional review.
+Main area of research: Constitutional Law (Norwegian, French, British) and Comparative Public Law with a focus on parliaments, democracy, constitutional review and human rights.